F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 * :ref:`Add a Kubernetes Secret <k8s-add-secret>` containing your BIG-IP user credentials to your Kubernetes master.
 * `Create a new partition`_ for Kubernetes on your BIG-IP.
 The |kctlr| can not manage objects in the ``/Common`` partition.
-* *OPTIONAL*: Create a Kubernetes :ref:`docker-registry secret <secret-docker-config>` if you intend to pull the container image from a private Docker registry.
+* *OPTIONAL*: Create a Kubernetes :ref:`docker-registry secret <k8s-secret-docker-config>` if you intend to pull the container image from a private Docker registry.

 .. _create-k8s-deployment:

 .. important::

-    You should create all |kctlr| objects in the ``kube-system`` `namespace <https://kubernetes.io/docs/user-guide/namespaces/>`_, unless otherwise specified in the deployment instructions.
+    You should create all |kctlr| objects in the ``kube-system`` `namespace`_, unless otherwise specified in the deployment instructions.

 Create a Kubernetes Deployment
 ------------------------------